Robinx33/31-Days-Challenge/Day/Day 29_15 January 2023.md

 ## **Day 29 What I Have Learned**
 ***
 ## **Cobalt Vulnerability Wiki**
-- a database of common vulnerabilities for pentesters and security professionals, organized by OWASP ASVS category.
+- A database of common vulnerabilities for pentesters and security professionals, organized by OWASP ASVS category.
 ***
 ## **Resources**
 - [Cobalt Vulnerability Wiki](https://www.cobalt.io/vulnerability-wiki).